 - Oh My Gods – A boy’s dream come true

 - Undiagnosed Alcoholic? - A typical AA drunkalog

 - Lie Like the Wind - How to know if AA is right for you

 - How to Drink Like a Normal Man - Just keep it simple

 - Powerlessness as Religion - Only the good die young

-- You Are So Brainwashed It’s Funny - AA celebrates self-destruction
+- You Are So Brainwashed It’s Funny - Who will pay for their sins?

 - The Problem of the Jews: a Lesson in Brainwashing Propaganda - How AA bamboozled a country